CA Dream Act Overview

 Read Understand the Differences: In-State Tuition vs CA Dream Act vs DACA

-If you have questions about your eligibility, check out this chart that compares AB 540, AB 2000, the California Dream Act and Deferred Action for Childhood Arrivals (DACA) in more detail.
-Please be aware that DACA does not give students eligibility for the FAFSA or any federal financial aid.
+If you have questions about your eligibility, check out this chart that compares AB 540, the CA Dream Act, and Deferred Action for Childhood Arrivals (DACA) in more detail.

 Read FAFSA vs CA Dream Act: Apply to the Correct Financial Aid in CA

 Don’t give up!
-All Undocumented Students can go to college and receive private or institutional scholarships!
+All undocumented students can go to college and receive private or institutional scholarships!
 Check out our detailed list of undergraduate and graduate scholarships that don’t require proof of citizenship.

-Download California Dream Act Application Checklist
+Download Step 1: CA Dream Act Application Checklist

-Phase 2: Verify your GPA.
+Phase 2: Verify Your GPA.
 October 1 – March 2

-Download Cal Grant Checklist
+Download Step 2: Cal Grant Checklist

-Applying for the California Dream Act as a high school senior or transfer student is the only opportunity AB 540 and undocumented students have to receive the Cal Grant.
+Applying for the CA Dream Act as a high school senior or transfer student is the only opportunity AB 540 and undocumented students have to receive the Cal Grant.
 This checklist helps students identify the necessary steps to apply for the Cal Grant.

-Phase 3: Claim your financial aid.
+Phase 3: Claim Your Financial Aid.
 March – May

 Read Verifying Your Income for the CA Dream Act Application

-Phase 4: Use your financial aid.
+Phase 4: Use Your Financial Aid.
 May – September

 Read Types of Financial Aid Available for Undocumented Students in California